deepnetworkgmbh/blog/_posts/2020-12-17-Resilience4j-grpc.md

 tags: [grpc, resilience4j, spring boot]
 ---

-In this article, I will explain how to set up [Resilience4j](https://github.com/resilience4j/resilience4j) circuit breaker to work with a grpc client set up with [grpc-spring-boot-starter](https://github.com/yidongnan/grpc-spring-boot-starter).
+This article explains how to set up [Resilience4j](https://github.com/resilience4j/resilience4j) circuit breaker to work with a grpc client set up with [grpc-spring-boot-starter](https://github.com/yidongnan/grpc-spring-boot-starter).
 Normally, resilience4j is built to handle restful requests easily, but when it comes to grpc is [falls short](https://github.com/resilience4j/resilience4j/issues/1067).
 There is an open PR in the resilience4j repository, but it seems to have been left to rot.

-First lets briefly mention our stack:
+First, let us briefly mention our stack:

 - **Resilience4j** is a lightweight fault tolerance library inspired by [Netflix Hystrix](https://github.com/Netflix/Hystrix), but designed for Java 8 and functional programming.
 Lightweight, because the library only uses Vavr, which does not have any other external library dependencies.
 Netflix Hystrix, in contrast, has a compile dependency to Archaius which has many more external library dependencies such as Guava and Apache Commons Configuration.
-Since Hytrix have been moved to about 2 years ago, this library is deemed as a good alternative.
+Since Hytrix has been moved to maintenance about 2 years ago, this library is deemed as a good alternative.
 - **gRPC** is a modern open source high performance RPC framework that can run in any environment.
 It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.

 # Proto project

 ## Dependencies

-In order to get grpc working, we need a protofile definition and generate classes from there.
+To get grpc working, we need a protofile definition and generate classes from there.
-For that we need to add some grpc dependencies.
+For that, we need to add some grpc dependencies.

 ``` xml
     <dependencies>